Walodja1987/xns/docs/API.md

 **Fee Distribution:**
 - 90% of ETH is permanently burned via DETH.
-- For public namspaces: 5% is credited to the namespace creator and 5% to the `OWNER`.
+- For public namespaces: 5% is credited to the namespace creator and 5% to the `OWNER`.
 - For private namespaces: 10% is credited to the `OWNER`.

 **Note:**